 Technicians and field engineers are already performing a vital job under difficult circumstances.
 Software automation of Field Service Operations can benefit them immensely in their mission of connecting our nation.
 IoT solutions, together with analytics tools, enable a more proactive approach to network maintenance.
 In such case, dedicated sensors can monitor temperature, dust, or humidity levels.
 This information is then analyzed by the IoT platform and analytics software, in which the utilization of personalized modelling can send notifications to technicians in real-time.
 This allows the technicians to react immediately and allows business operations to continue uninterrupted while minimizing the cost of repairs.

 Integration with Other Systems Is Key to Automation

 The integration of FSM software with additional internal data sources – such as trouble ticketing systems, call centers, CRM’s / ERP’s, IoT devices, and inventory management – has many organizational benefits regarding the end to end process of automation and optimization.
 As a result, all team members, including management, dispatchers, call center and field service staff, can deliver top-class service to the clients at a minimized cost and with decreased interruptions.

-To learn more about the common problems faced within the telecommunications industry, join us in our webinar, Automating Field Service Operations: The Key to Coping with Disruption on June 10th at 11 am ET / 5 pm CEST where our experts will share their knowledge and discuss hot topics within the industry.
+To learn more about the common problems faced within the telecommunications industry, watch our free webinar, Automating Field Service Operations: The Key to Coping with Disruption during which our experts share their knowledge and discuss hot topics within the industry.